wp-plugins/juiz-social-post-sharer/readme.txt

 * Choose from all available networks
 * Open links in a new window (deactivated by default)
 * Choose to display only the social network icon
+* Add your Twitter account name to add "via" during a share
+* Choose to display button only on certain type of post
+* Choose to display button at the bottom, the top of the content, or both
+* Customize mail texts (subject and body)
+* Some hooks are available for markup customization (or add some things)

-Langagues available:
+Languages available:

 * English
 * French

 Next updates:

-* Add your Twitter account name to add "via" during a share
 * Add a counter for each social network
+* Write CSS directly in HTML (head) for mobile performance
-* Hooks will be available for developers
+* Shortcode should be available soon

 This tool relies on third-party applications (API), so if you say "it's broken", please tell me why ;)